Guide to Prime Loans

 The Takeaway

 The prime rate is out of your control.
-But you do have some control over the actual interest rate you’ll pay for a loan.
+But you do have some control over the interest rate you’ll pay for a loan.
 One key factor is your credit score.
-If you’re not currently considered a prime borrower, building your credit before you apply for new credit can help you have the most competitive loan options, whether you’re researching mortgages, credit cards, or personal loans.
+If you’re not currently considered a prime borrower, building your credit before you apply for new credit can help you qualify for the most competitive loan options, whether you’re researching mortgages, credit cards, or personal loans.

 FAQ

-The term “prime” is used in consumer lending to refer to high quality borrowers, loans, and rates.
-Prime loans generally have a competitive interest rate and are offered to borrowers who have a low default risk and good or better credit scores.
+The term “prime” is used in consumer lending to refer to high-quality borrowers, loans, and rates.
+Prime loans generally have competitive interest rates and are offered to borrowers who have a low default risk and good or better credit scores.
 The opposite of prime is subprime, a term for riskier loans with a higher interest rate.

 Is there a difference between prime loans and subprime loans?